Q&A

 • Mixed-use building B: (Land) Meiji Jingu; (Building) Mitsui Fudosan

-• Rugby facility: (Land and building) JSC
+• New rugby facility: (Land and building) JSC

 • Cultural exchange facility: (Building) Mitsui Fudosan; (Land) Meiji Jingu